gretarmark/gretarmark.github.io/_posts/2024-07-22-ImageAnalysis_BLOB.md

 <!--The algorithm used to do BLOB analysis is called "The Grass-Fire Algorithm".
 It starts in the upper-left corner of the binary image and then scans the entire image from left to right and from top to bottom.
 At some point during the scan, an object pixel (white pixel) is encountered.
 At this point you can imagine yourself standing in a field covered with dry grass. -->

-The algorithm used to do BLOB analysis is called "The Grass-Fire Algorithm".
-It starts in the upper-left corner of the binary image and then scans the entire image from left to right and from top to bottom.
-When an object pixel is encountered, you can imagine that you are standing in that pixel and all around you is a field covered with a dry grass.
-Let's say you have four arms and in each of them you are holding a burning match.
-You then stretch out your arms and drops the burning matches.
-When they are dropped, they will start a fire which will spread in four different directions (right, down, left, up).
-This will result in a great fire where each single straw that is connected to your initial position will burn.
-This is the explanation of the algorithm.
+The algorithm used for BLOB analysis is called "The Grass-Fire Algorithm".
+It begins in the upper-left corner of the binary image, scanning from left to right and top to bottom.
+When an object pixel is encountered, imagine standing on that pixel in a field covered with dry grass, with four arms, each holding a burning match.
+As you stretch out your arms and drop the matches, a fire spreads in four different directions (right, down, left, up), burning all connected straws.
+This metaphor illustrates how the algorithm identifies connected components.

-In the binary image, the pixels of the objects are the dry grass I talked about, and the non-object pixels are water.
-If we use 4-connectivity, the algorithm looks into four different directions.
-If it finds a pixel which can be burned (object pixel), it does two things:
+In the binary image, the pixels representing objects are akin to the dry grass, while non-object pixels represent water.
+Using 4-connectivity, the algorithm looks in four directions for object pixels.
+When it finds one, it performs two actions:

-1. In the output image, it will give that pixel an object label (some ID).
+1. It labels the pixel in the output image with an object ID.
-2. It will burn that pixel in the input image and set it to zero.
-Setting it to zero indicates it has been burned and therefore it will not be part of another fire.
+2. It "burns" that pixel in the input image by setting it to zero, indicating it has been processed and will not be counted again.

 ![Fig 6]({{ site.baseurl }}/images/BlobAnalysis_Matlab4.png "zero order"){:width="40%"}
-**Figure 6: The 4-connectivity Grass-Fire Algorithm applied to the binary image above.**
+**Figure 6: Application of the 4-connectivity Grass-Fire Algorithm on the binary image.**

-In computers, the algorithm is performed as follows:
-* The first object pixel is labeld 1, let's say it's at (1,7) as in the binary image in figure [6].
-This pixel has to be marked so the computer knows it has been burned, it is marked by 1 in the lower right corner.
-* Next, the algorithm tries to start a fire at the first neighbour (1,8), it checks if it is an object pixel, since it's not, the pixel (1,8) is not marked as a burned pixel, it's just a water.
-* The algorithm next checks pixel (2,7), since it is an object pixel it will "burn" the pixel and mark it as burned by adding 1 to the lower right corner.
-* Each time the algorithm "burns" an pixel, it will move the center of the 4-connectivity kernel to that pixel, therefore the next pixel to check is the neighbour at pixel (2,8).
-* Since (2,8) is an object pixel, the center of the 4-connectivity kernel is moved to that pixel, and pixel (2,8) is marked with 1 in the lower right corner.
-* Next it checks pixel (2,9) and figures out it is a water.
-Then it checks pixel (3,8) and it burns that pixel by marking it with 1 in the lower right corner.
-* This is how the algorithm works and it scans like this through the whole image.
+The algorithm continues scanning the image in this manner.

-BLOB Analysis serves as the foundation for more advanced methods in feature detection, forming the basis for artificial intelligence to recognize specific objects such as humans, fruits, animals, licence plates, and anything you like.
-Further exploration in this field can include topics like:
+BLOB analysis serves as a foundation advanced methods in feature detection, playing a crucial role in artificial intelligence systems for recognizing objects such as humans, fruits, animals, license plates, and more.
+Further exploration in this field may include topics such as:

 * BLOB Bounding Box
 * Bounding Box Ratio
 * Bounding Circle
 * Convex Hull
 * Compactness
-* Center of Mass for image analysis
+* Center of Mass for Image Analysis
 * Perimeter
 * Circularity
 * BLOB Classification
-* Training Data by learning the best features
+* Training Data through Feature Learning
-* Feature Selection and Feature Ranges
+* Feature Selection and Ranges
-* Evaluation of classification
+* Evaluation of Classification
-* Object labelling
+* Object Labelling
-* Object recognition
+* Object Recognition
-* Image segmentation
+* Image Segmentation
-* and much more...

 #### References